mccombspj/kurumastories/content/honda/honda-1300/MF-DTD-Honda-1300-Coupe-9S-1970.md

-Although it's not directly related to the issue of rationality, perhaps this is also something that can be said about this coupe.
-In other words, it was equipped with the latest and most fashionable mechanisms, but somehow they didn't all fit together perfectly.
+Although it's not directly related to the issue of rationality, this is something that can perhaps be same more broadly about this coupe.
+That is, it has been equipped with the latest and most fashionable mechanisms, but somehow they didn't all fit together perfectly.
 Whether it was the FF mechanism, the air-cooling, the coupe style, or the OHC mechanism, there was nothing that would not stimulate the enthusiasm of young people.